sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 When analyzing the generated texts; Yellowstone showed the most emphasis on wolf birth and various succes, Oregon showed the most emphasis on lethal removal, and the United States as a whole showed prominence with mortality and population control.

 # Rationale Statement:
 As the current administration seeks to defund conservation efforts and National Parks, it’s important now more than ever to examine the reality of endangered animals within the United States.
-My goal is to prove that the National Parks, such as Yellowstone, create a safe haven for the reintroduction efforts of various species, such as the gray wolf, and are essential for our ecological longevity.
-As this administration focuses on twisting words to suit their needs, it seemed only fitting to explore how we differentiate these populations linguistically and how these reports view their various groups.
+My goal is to stress that our National Parks, such as Yellowstone, create a safe haven for the reintroduction efforts of various species, such as the gray wolf, and are essential for our ecological longevity.
+As this administration focuses on twisting words to suit their needs, it seemed only fitting to explore how we differentiate these populations linguistically, and how these reports view their various groups.
+It also touches on my own personal interests and questions, as the wolves of Yellowstone are a notorious success that is struggling to be replecation in other areas that aren't recognized national parks.

 # Workflow: